-Teacher Retention is defined as the three-year average percentage of full-time teachers returning to the same school year to year.
-Teacher retention rate at the district level is the total number of full-time teachers returning to the same school in the past three years, divided by the total number of full-time teachers from the past three years.
-The data comes from the Employment Information System.
+Teacher Retention is defined as the three-year average percentage of full-time teachers returning to the same entity from year to year.

+- Teacher retention rate at the school level is the total number of full-time teachers retained in the same school in past three years, divided by the total number of full-time teachers from the past three years. - Teacher retention rate at the district level is the total number of full-time teachers staying in the same district in past three years, divided by the total number of full-time teachers from the past three years. - Teacher retention rate at the state level is the total number of full-time teachers staying in the same district in past three years, divided by the total number of full-time teachers from the past three years. - The data comes from the Employment Information System.